chnejohnson/tao-te-ching/src/tao_te_ching/81_telling_it_true.md

 the more they do for others the more they have,
 the more they give the richer they are.

-The way of sky benefits instead of destroying.
+The Way of sky benefits instead of destroying.
-The way of a master acts instead of competing.
+The Way of a master acts instead of competing.